Although not a requirement by Washington law, most (if not all) landlords in Washington ask for a security deposit from their tenants.

 Is a walk-through inspection necessary in the state of Washington?

-Can a landlord withhold a security deposit in Washington?
+Can a landlord withhold a tenant's deposit in Washington?

-As a landlord, you can withhold a security deposit.
+As a landlord, you can withhold a tenant's deposit.
 Some valid reasons for doing so include:

 • If the tenant abandons the unit